 This is also a great way to help you continue improving.
-You’ll be able to share tips, advice and learn more about different types of tomahawks.
+You’ll be able to share tips, and advice and learn more about different types of tomahawks.
 Or maybe you’re interested in competitions and contests.

 Whatever the case may be, there are places you can go aside from your backyard or out in the woods to practice and test your abilities against others.

 Tomahawk Throwing Ranges

 They do exist and they are a lot more common than you may have thought.
-Some are exclusively for axe throwing and others are all around target practice ranges.
+Some are exclusively for axe throwing and others are all-around target practice ranges.

 Once you are comfortable and throwing correctly, they will even guide you in having a competition.
 So not only do you get to improve your ability, you actually get to put your new skill to the test as well.

 If competing on a large scale isn’t your thing, you can always get a group of friends or family together and have your own friendly competition in a safe, open area.
 Or at a range.

-As for the national competitions, International Knife Throwers Hall of Fame hosts several events.
+As for the national competitions, the International Knife Throwers Hall of Fame hosts several events.
 They actually have a world championship each year dedicated to tomahawk throwing.

-Now you know where to practice, how to swing, what to do to improve, how to choose the right tomahawk and what you’ll be able to do with your new skill.
+Now you know where to practice, how to swing, what to do to improve, how to choose the right tomahawk, and what you’ll be able to do with your new skill.